QuiltMC/rfcs/structure/0006-governance.md

 A member of the board who is asked to step down may simply refuse to relinquish any resources they control.
 For this reason, personal character needs to be a high priority when electing members to the board, so that such a situation can be avoided.
-This can also be avoided by keeping the roles of the administrative board purely as steering and oversight and delegate ownerships to other relevant teams, such as Infrastructure.
+This can also be avoided by keeping the roles of the administrative board purely as steering and oversight and by delegating ownership to other relevant teams, such as the Infrastructure Team.

-Teams manage their own members, which can lead to a team being corrupted.
-If that happens, the entire team would have to be dismissed.
+It's important to consider the possibility that self-managed teams may become corrupted over time.
+To handle this scenario, we would need to use the dismissing process to dissolve the entire team.